khanmaster/ansiblewithvagrant/README.md

 ## So when do we actually need to utilise these quick Ad-hoc commands in Real life scenario?
 - If we have multiple servers running in different parts of the world and you need to perform some tasks out of business hours in each country/location.
+- for example: if you have 1 Server in North USA, 1 in Singapore and 1 in Germany
 - You will need to check few things before hand
 - Such as date and time in each of the zone before start to perform any tasks
 - Command to check date and time: ```ansible all -a "date"```